ClementNerma/NightOS/docs/specs/kernel/processes.md

 - Does the process owns the active window?
 - Does the process owns a visible window?
 - Is the process a driver or service?
 If so, how much is it used?

+## Drivable devices

+The drivable devices attribute contains the list of all devices' [SDI](hardware.md#session-device-identifier) the current process can drive.

+The goal of this attribute is to determine if the process is allowed to map a device's memory using the [`MAP_DEVICE_MEM`](../syscalls.md#0xd4-map_device_mem) syscall.

+This attribute is managed by the [`sys::hw`](../services/hw.md) service and can only be updated by this service.